-DAY 3 - Cold Connection & Riveting - this is when you learn how to make a piece of jewellery with ‘movement’.
-Using a variety of techniques, you will make a piece that will be fun and moveable with a cut out front and a solid back and riveted together.
+DAY 3 - Your Choice of Riveting or Chain-Making - this is when you learn how to make a piece of jewellery with ‘movement’.
+Using a variety of techniques, you will make a piece that will be fun and moveable with a cut out front and a solid back and riveted together or chained together.
 Rivets are an easy way to put a piece together.
 Just a little bit of hammering in the right way and you can piece your "piece" together in a very cool way.
 Chain making is for patient people....if you aren't patient there may be a little frustration, so we suggest you either go for a larger chain concept bracelet design or make something with rivets and hammer to your hearts content :>)

 Day 4 - (Morning) - The Art of Granulation.
 Learning from Iwan, you will be taught how to mix the special glue made from seeds used in Indonesia, how to make and to adhere, the silver granulation balls you will make for your piece.
 Working on either a pendant or a ring.
 Granulation is originally an ancient art brought from India and it has been used here on the island for centuries.
 It is making a revival right now, so this is a perfect time to learn!